jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Peer register: aa-maven (jeonghanlee/epicsarchiverap-maven) `docs/milestone-daff1b7.md` on branch modernize, observed at `3c96141d394ebc4b6f81bb12f6db29858a1fb6bd` on 2026-09-20 by reading that path in a fetched clone (prior observation: `3528249462d54b295e9a9277882f7f3c0fc1cc62` on 2026-09-15 through the GitHub contents API)

-Next session entry point: select a systemd VM and an interruption window for M23's remaining real-process/runtime checks; local implementation review passed.
+Next session entry point: select a systemd VM and an interruption window for M23's remaining real-process/runtime checks using the implementation at `9ee6ac0`;
+local implementation review passed.
+The heap default at `0df950d` also awaits deployment verification without an override under M22 / T2.
 M26 remains Ready for a test-host archive filesystem separate from the root volume, with the requirement documented in `docs/README.install.md`.
 The other half of M26 is settled: the shipped MTS granularity is